 Marine carbon removal

-Marine CDR (mCDR) includes a range of approaches that remove CO₂ from the atmosphere and store it in oceanic environments.
-Frontier’s mCDR purchases focus on abiotic pathways that manipulate the inorganic ocean bicarbonate buffer system to either extract CO₂ or enhance its storage capacity for additional uptake of atmospheric CO₂.
+Marine carbon dioxide removal (mCDR) includes a range of approaches that remove CO₂ from the atmosphere and store it in oceanic environments.
+Frontier’s mCDR purchases focus exclusively on abiotic pathways that use the inorganic ocean bicarbonate buffer system for durable carbon storage.
+Pathways in this category enhance the storage capacity of ocean water by either extracting CO₂ or adding alkalinity for additional uptake of atmospheric CO₂.

 Tons contracted